pierrot-lc/nvim-nix/README.md

 ### NixOS and Home Manager (with flakes)

-Add this flake and the neovim-nightly flake to your NixOS flake inputs.
+Add this flake to your NixOS flake inputs.

 ```nix
 {